-The sensing initiator and sensing responder may need to perform DMG beamforming training before the DMG sensing measurement session procedure.
+The sensing initiator and sensing responder may:

+need to perform DMG beamforming training before the DMG sensing measurement session procedure.

-The sensing initiator and sensing responder may perform an FTM procedure (see 11.21.6 (Fine timing measurement (FTM) procedure)) to obtain the distance between them and their relative orientation prior to DMG sensing measurement session.
+perform an FTM procedure (see 11.21.6 (Fine timing measurement (FTM) procedure)) to obtain the distance between them and their relative orientation prior to DMG sensing measurement session.

 A DMG sensing measurement session is initiated with the sensing initiator sending a DMG Sensing Measurement Request frame containing a DMG Sensing Measurement Session element to the sensing responder.

-The sensing initiator shall set the DMG Measurement Session ID field in the DMG Sensing Measurement Session element to a unique value identifying the measurement.
+The sensing initiator shall set the:

+DMG Measurement Session ID field in the DMG Sensing Measurement Session element to a unique value identifying the measurement.

-The sensing initiator shall set the Report Type field to the type of report to be used in the measurement if feedback is provided (see Table 9-401v (Report Type field definition))(#1383).
+Report Type field to the type of report to be used in the measurement if feedback is provided (see Table 9-401v (Report Type field definition))(#1383).

 In the DMG Sensing Measurement Session element, the sensing initiator shall set the Sensing Type field to the sensing type that will be used in the measurement.
-The sensing initiator shall not request a sensing type that the sensing responder has not indicated it is capable of in the DMG Sensing Capabilities element (see 9.4.2.322 (DMG Sensing Capabilities element)).
-For sensing type of bistatic, the RX Initiator field is set to 1 to indicate that the sensing initiator is the sensing receiver in the bistatic measurements.
-It is set to 0 if the sensing initiator is the sensing transmitter in the bistatic measurements.
+The sensing initiator shall not request a sensing type that the sensing responder has not indicated it is capable of, in the DMG Sensing Capabilities element (see 9.4.2.322 (DMG Sensing Capabilities element)).
+For a sensing type of bistatic, the RX Initiator field is set to 1 to indicate that the sensing initiator is the sensing receiver in the bistatic measurements.
+It is set to 0, if the sensing initiator is the sensing transmitter in the bistatic measurements.

 If the sensing initiator has set the Report Type field to either DMG Sensing Image Range-Doppler, DMG Sensing Image Doppler-Direction, DMG Sensing Image Range-Doppler Direction or Target, the sensing initiator may set the Multiple Golays field to 1 to request measurement with different Golay sequences per each DMG sensing instance.

-With the polarization information contained in the Beam Descriptor field of DMG Sensing Beam Descriptor element (see 9.4.2.323 (DMG Sensing Beam Descriptor element)), sensing initiator could setup polarization sensing by properly setting the beam indices in TX Beam List subelement and RX Beam List subelement to get the co-polarization (e.g. H-H and V-V when linear polarization is adopted) and cross-polarization (e.g. H-V and V-H when linear polarization is adopted) sensing results for DMG sensing types: bistatic, coordinated bistatic and multistatic.
-If the DMG sensing type is set to coordinated monostatic, only TX Beam List subelement is present in the DMG Sensing Measurement Session element (see 9.4.2.325 (DMG Sensing Measurement Session element)).
-Sensing initiator could realize the polarization sensing by setting the Polarization Sensing field in Measurement Session Control field of DMG Sensing Measurement Session element to 1 to indicate the performing of polarization sensing by sensing responder(s) for all the beams indicated in TX Beam List subelement(#2064).
+With the polarization information contained in the Beam Descriptor field of DMG Sensing Beam Descriptor element (see 9.4.2.323 (DMG Sensing Beam Descriptor element)), the sensing initiator could setup polarization sensing by setting the beam indices in the TX Beam List subelement and RX Beam List subelement to obtain the co-polarization (e.g. H-H and V-V when linear polarization is adopted) and cross-polarization (e.g. H-V and V-H when linear polarization is adopted) sensing results for the DMG sensing types: bistatic, coordinated bistatic and multistatic.
+If the DMG sensing type is equal to coordinated monostatic, only the TX Beam List subelement is present in the DMG Sensing Measurement Session element (see 9.4.2.325 (DMG Sensing Measurement Session element)).
+A sensing initiator could realize the polarization sensing, by setting the Polarization Sensing field in the Measurement Session Control field of the DMG Sensing Measurement Session element to 1, to indicate polarization sensing by the sensing responder(s) for all the beams indicated in the TX Beam List subelement(#2064).

-The sensing initiator shall set the beam list in the TX Beam List subelement to the list of beams that are used by the sensing transmitter during the measurement and the beam list in the RX Beam List subelement to the lists of beams that are used by the receiver during the measurement.
+During the measurement, the sensing initiator shall set the beam list in the:

+TX Beam List subelement to the list of beams that are used by the sensing transmitter.

+RX Beam List subelement to the lists of beams that are used by the sensing receiver.

-Each beam index in the TX Beam List and RX Beam List is an index into the list of beam descriptors the sensing transmitter and sensing receiver published in their DMG Sensing Beam Description elements for transmit and receive, respectively.
-If the Sensing Type field within the DMG Sensing Measurement Session element is set to coordinated monostatic, the RX Beam List subelement is not present.
+Each beam index in the TX Beam List and RX Beam List is an index of the beam descriptors the sensing transmitter and sensing receiver published in their DMG Sensing Beam Description elements for transmit and receive, respectively.
+If the Sensing Type field within the DMG Sensing Measurement Session element is equal to coordinated monostatic, the RX Beam List subelement is not present.